RobStarek/QOLO_snippets/README.md

 ***

 ## ChoiBox
-A little collection of function for creating, finding and transforming unitary to Choi matrices.
+A little collection of functions for creating, finding and transforming unitary to Choi matrices.

+***
+## Pauli decomposer
+Decompose your DV operators into a weighted sum of Pauli matrices Kronecker products.
+Or decompose the operator into a weighted sum of projectors to eigenstates of the generalized Pauli matrices.